Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Data processing: setup methods and workflows
 --------------------------------------------
-Now let's focus on the wheel part of the schematic diagram or how to add data to your model using HydroMT, which is what it's all about!
+Now let's focus on the _gear wheels_ of the schematic diagram or how to add data to your model using HydroMT, which is what it's all about!
 Nothing here is really mandatory but more about conventions or tips also from experience with other plugins.

 But in general (scheme below):